-There was a study[10] demonstrated that dis-regulated miR-33a, miR-1, miR-326, miR-133a/b, miR-548h, miR-603, miR-141-5p, miR-429, miR-26a and miR-548k contained in exosomes from TAMs next to esophageal cancer cells were all involved with stromal remodeling including endocytosis, adhesion, gap and tight junction, focal adhesion, actin cytoskeleton regulation, and ubiquitin-mediated proteolysis in tumor microenvironment through targeting different mRNA molecules.
+A study[13] demonstrated that dysregulated miR-33a, miR-1, miR-326, miR-133a/b, miR-548h, miR-603, miR-141-5p, miR-429, miR-26a and miR-548k contained in exosomes from tumor associated fibroblasts next to EC cells were all involved with stromal remodeling including endocytosis, adhesion, gap and tight junction, focal adhesion, actin cytoskeleton regulation and ubiquitin-mediated proteolysis in tumor microenvironments through targeting different mRNA molecules.

 CONCLUSION

-Exosomes are another newly discovered vehicle of efficient cell communication in addition to classical intercellular communication (including signaling molecules, membrane binding, channels, etc.).
-It is an important component of the tumor microenvironment and plays a complex role in the progression and treatment of esophageal cancer.
+Exosomes are another newly discovered vehicle of efficient cell communication in addition to classical intercellular communication (including signaling molecules, membrane binding, channels, etc).
+It is an important component of the tumor microenvironment and plays a complex role in the progression and treatment of EC.

-To date, the research on exosomes in esophageal cancer has achieved some achievements, but some problems still need solve in the clinical diagnosis and treatment of esophageal cancer.
-Although studies have shown that the number and molecular contents of exosomes in patients with esophageal cancer may be helpful for the diagnosis, there are still some questions worth thinking about and require more efforts to solve.
+To date, the research on exosomes in EC has been successful, but some problems still need to be solved in the clinical diagnosis and treatment of EC.
+Although studies have shown that the number and molecular contents of exosomes in patients with EC may be helpful for the diagnosis, there are still some questions worth thinking about and require more efforts to solve.
 Which part of the blood or which content is more sensitive?
 Is the RNA and protein of the circulating exosomes more sensitive than the corresponding circulating RNA and protein?
-How to establish the diagnostic criteria related to exosomes?
+What should the diagnostic criteria related to exosomes be?
 Last but not least, the same miRNA plays the opposite role in different cancers.
-For example, miR-93-5p can promote the formation of esophageal cancer, lacrimal adenoid cystic carcinoma[68,69] and hepatoma development[70], but it was proved that miR-93-5P may inhibit epithelial ovarian carcinoma tumorigenesis and progression by targeting RhoC (Ras homolog gene family member C)[71].
-So, we should consider comorbidities when analyzing the cause of tumor formation.
-In conclusion, we need to analyze the role and specific mechanisms of exosomes in the formation, monitoring and treatment of esophageal cancer in a networked way.
+For example, miR-93-5p can promote the formation of EC, lacrimal adenoid cystic carcinoma[67,68] and hepatoma development[69], but it was proved that miR-93-5P may inhibit epithelial ovarian carcinoma tumorigenesis and progression by targeting Ras homolog gene family member C[70].
+Therefore, we should consider comorbidities when analyzing the cause of tumor formation.
+In conclusion, we need to analyze the role and specific mechanisms of exosomes in the formation, monitoring and treatment of EC in a multifaceted way.

 REFERENCES